josi3006/JGSimsPortfolio/README.md

 ### About

 I am a full-stack web developer located in Richmond, Virginia.
-I am seeking opportunities to use my extensive business management expoerience to leverage people and technology for innovative outcomes.
+I am seeking opportunities to use my extensive business management experience to leverage people and technology for innovative outcomes.

 ### Technology